kujunda-seda/new-kingdoms/README.md

 # New Kingdoms Game Engine
-New Kingdoms is a game engine for coders.
+New Kingdoms is a simulator and game protoyping engine.

 The main benefit of the New Kingdoms is not the code itself, but a readily implemented concept of decoupled and independently programmed object behaviours and their (optional) presentation.
 The code sets the minimal required interaction between the game layers, that bring those objects to life in a sandboxed universe.